Max Kless

 Both miss the point.

-JOMO is often what happens when a system has been running too hot for too long.
-Not a moral achievement.
-A pressure release.
+JOMO happens when a system has been running too hot for too long.
+It’s more like a pressure release than a moral achievement.

 It starts as annoyance.
 Then fatigue.
-Then the quiet recognition that the feed is not adding information you can use; it is adding agitation.
+Then the quiet recognition that the feed adds little information you can use and plenty of agitation.
 Disengagement stops feeling like deprivation and starts feeling like regaining traction.

 The surprising part, if you have lived in FOMO for a while, is what shows up in the space you created.